-In a couple of previous builds I used a Duet2wifi, and I also experienced the add-ons for Duet2 like driver boards, PT100 boards end some more hardware that is also very well implemented in the new RRF3.1 firmware.
+In a couple of previous builds I used a Duet2wifi, and I also experienced the add-ons for Duet2 like driver boards, PT100 boards and more hardware that is also very well implemented in the new RRF3+ firmware.

-Reasons enough for me to choose the Duet2 and the 5-ports expansion board for my new to build Voron 2.4 ‘big 3d printer’.
+Reasons enough for me to choose the Duet2 and the 5-ports expansion board , or possibly an additional Duex board for my new to build Voron 2.4 ‘big 3d printer’.

 At this page, I will share my progess on this build.

-I have almost all required hardware laying around, and since I already built a Voron 2.4, I will first focus on the electronics.
-For the hardware, I still need some printed parts and the plexiglass sides, top and front doors.
-I do have all extrusion, bed, bed heater 230V, linear rails end so on neatly stored at home.
+I have all required hardware laying around and since I already built a Voron 2.4, I will first focus on the electronics.
+For the hardware, I still need the plexiglass sides, top and front doors.
+I do have all extrusion, bed, bed heater 230V, linear rails, all printed parts and so on, neatly stored at home.

 So, I am setting up the electronics to know beforehand that everything works well.
 I don’t want to start building the hardware and find out afterwards that my Duet2wifi will not do the job I want it to do.

-Yesterday (October 4th,2020) I got the electronics and config.g together.
+Yesterday (October 4th,2020) I put the electronics and config.g together.
 I used: